Evolution towards quasi-equilibrium in nematic liquid crystals studied through decoherence of multi-spin multiple-quantum coherences: Experimental setup and results

-The experiment starts by setting the time $t_p$ needed to prepare the initial state $\rho_S(t_p^+)$ so that a subsequent free evolution drives the system to the so called ``strong'' ($\mathcal{S}$-order) or ``weak'' $\mathcal{W}$-order \cite{Bonin13}.
-We test the experiment by preparing the initial state in 5CB with $t_p= 27 \mu$s, since it has already been shown that after a transient $t \sim 1$ms the system reaches the $\mathcal{S}$ quasi-equilibrium state \cite{bulju09}, with only zero-quantum coherence (on the $z$-basis). \fig{FigPaper_cascada_5CB_S} shows the experimental results on 5CB.
-The data is organized so that the $\mu$-axis displays the spectra of the different coherence orders $n_c$ ($n_c = 0, \pm 1, \pm2, \ldots $).
-The spectrum of $n_c$ order is symmetric to the one with $-n_c$ order, and the figure is arranged to show all the resolved coherence orders.
-The phase $\varphi$ was varied in steps of 9.47 degrees in order to encode coherences with $\vert n_c \vert \leq 19$, however, spectra of coherences $\vert n_c \vert \geq 3$ have negligible intensity and are not shown.
-The $\tau$-axis shows the spectra measured at increasing reversion times.
-In \fig{FigPaper_cascada_5CB_S} (a) the reversion block is a single MREV sequence where the total reversion time $\tau=12 \tau_1$ is varied by increasing the delays $\tau_1$ (as shown in \fig{FigPaper_MPulsos_JBRT}(a)).
-The largest contribution corresponds to zero-order coherence and, as expected, its spectrum is sinc-shaped (because of inevitable truncation of a zero frequency signal).
-A much lower amplitude single-quantum spectrum, observable at short times is seen to attenuate for $\tau\sim 400 \mu$s.
-A similar behaviour is obtained in \fig{FigPaper_cascada_5CB_S} (b), where the reversion block is a series of concatenated MREV8 blocks with total length $\tau = n \tau_c$, where $n$ is the number of blocks and the characteristic step-time is $\tau_c = 12 \tau_1= 90.36 \mu$s.
-This sequence yields better results since the zero-order coherence amplitude has a much slower attenuation with $\tau$, indicating a good reversion power, consistent with the ideal case calculated in the Appendix.
+Figure \ref{fig:ExpCM_5CB_S} shows the experimental results on 5CB with $t_p = t_{p\mathcal{S}}$.
+The data are organized so that the $\mu$-axis displays the spectra of the different coherence orders $\eta$ ($\eta = 0, \pm 1, \pm2, \ldots $).
+The spectrum of \mbox{$\eta$-order} is symmetric to the one with \mbox{$-\eta$-order}, and the figure is arranged to show all the resolved coherences.
+We chose a step time ($\Delta t$) of $t$ that shows all the spectral frequencies of each coherence ($\nu_M = 1/(2\,\Delta t)$) and a maximum time value ($t_M$) large enough to assure that the coherences vanished by decoherence.
+It is important to note a trade-off condition between $\Delta t$ and $t_M$ because we need more experimental effort (run more sequences) to shorten the former or lengthen the latter.
+In order to optimize the reversion strategies, we first compare the performance of a single MREV8 block with variable delays and that of a train of MREV8 blocks.
+The $\tau$-axis shows the spectra measured.
+Figure \ref{fig:ExpCM_5CB_S}(a) corresponds to the single-MREV8 sequence with $\tau$ increasing in steps of $120\un{\mu s}$ and (b) to the block train with $\tau = n\times 90.36\un{\mu s}$.
+In both cases, the largest contribution is that of the zero-order coherence, and, as expected, its spectrum is sinc-shaped (because of inevitable truncation of a zero frequency signal).
+A much lower amplitude single-quantum spectrum, observable at short times, is seen to attenuate for $\tau \sim 400\un{\mu s}$.
+As seen in \fig{fig:ExpCM_5CB_S} both sequences encode the same coherences; however, the block train yields better results because the zero-order coherence amplitude remains visible at long $\tau$.
+On the contrary, the other sequence spoils the signal within the same period.
+Thus in the subsequent experiments on PAA$d_6$, we use the series of MREV8 blocks.